milad665/iDi.Plus/README.md

 # iDi+

-iDi+ is a hybrid distributed ledger working based on a three way encryption mechanism to provide a public Self Sovereign Identity platform
+iDi+ is a hybrid distributed ledger working based on a three way encryption mechanism to provide a public Self Sovereign Identity platform. iDi+ is **hybrid**, meaning that it can be accessed and used publicly but only selected nodes will be able to verify transactions.

-*This project is still under development...*
+***This project is still under development...***

-iDi+ is **hybrid**, meaning that it can be accessed and used publicly but only selected nodes will be able to verify transactions.

 # Glossary